avmaurya07/attendance-extension/README.md

 # Ezone Attendance Calculator Toggle Extension
+# Note
+**This is an unofficial private project and is not associated with any university or organization.**

 ## Overview
 The **Attendance Toggle** Chrome extension provides a simple toggle switch to enable or disable attendance tracking.